 - Click on "OFF" to change Edit Mode to "ON".
 [View screenshot]

 Announcements can be used to post timely information critical to course success such as assignment due dates, exam schedules, changes to the syllabus or other corrections or clarifications of materials.

 To learn more, visit Announcements.

-Instructor information is a location where details about the instructor of the course can be located like contact information, office location and office hours.
-GTA’s can also place their information here.
+Instructor information is a location where details about the instructor can be placed, like contact information, office location and office hours.
+GTAs can also place their information here.

 To learn more, visit Instructor Information.